intersystems-community/iris-embedded-python-template/README.md

 ## iris-embedded-python-template
-This is a template to work with Embedded Python in InterSystems IRIS It demonstrates how to call python libs from ObjectScript in `Demo.Python` class.
+This is a template to work with Embedded Python in InterSystems IRIS It demonstrates how to call python libs from ObjectScript in `dc.Demo.Python` class.
 And it demonstrates how to deal with IRIS from python scripts - `python/irisapp.py`

 ## What is Embedded Python ?